Expand Business in the UK

 In the United Kingdom, it takes roughly 2-4 weeks to establish a legal entity.

-- Name of the employer as well as the employee in full
+- Full name of the employer and the employee

 - Job title, description, and date of joining

 - Address of both the parties